kleo/wifite-openwrt/README.md

 ## Getting Started

-Required sdcard.
 SSH to your Pineapple.
-Download/launch the INSTALL.sh script to install Wifite.
+Download/launch the INSTALL.sh script to install Wifite. sdcard required

 ### Installing